lgimeneza/skylab-bootcamp-201804/staff/ezequielburgos/singing-lab/docs/README.md

 ## Functional description:

+In this application the users can see an inventory of singing products classified in different categories/subcategories.
+Also, users can add the desired products into a cart and purchase them.
+Finally, in order to be able to execute the payment, users will have to be registered and logged first.

 ### UML Diagram (User Cases)

 The following picture describes the different ways in which the user can interact with our project: